-The old mine claims that it’s the biggest handmade hole by humanity.
-However, around 40000 workers dug out the hole to an open-pit mine.
-The mine extended to an underground mine as well.
-The unsafe working and living conditions cost thousands of workers their lives.
+The old mine claims that it is the biggest handmade hole by humanity.
+However, around 40000 workers dug out the hole to an open pit mine.
+Later the mine extended to an underground mine as well.
+The unsafe and unhygienic working and living conditions cost thousands of workers their lives.

 It was a good idea to take a guide and not running around by my self in the museum.
-There is so much to tell more about the place.
-The museum is time travel in diamonds mining and in the history of Kimberley.
+There is so much to tell about the place and the exhibition.
+The museum is time travel in diamonds mining and the history of Kimberley.